Safe Harbour FAQsDownload PDF version

-- Pivoting business model or strategy; and
+- Pivoting business model or strategy;

-The plan should be continually refined as it is implemented and tested against the counterfactual (administration or liquidation) to ensure it satisfies the Better Outcome test.
+The plan should be continually refined as it is implemented and tested against the counterfactual (administration or liquidation scenarios) to ensure it satisfies the Better Outcome test.
 The Better Outcome test is an objective, calculated measurement, undertaken by an ‘Appropriately Qualified Entity’, of the returns generated following the immediate appointment of an Administrator or Liquidator.

 Can the restructuring plan vary over time?

-Once eligibility is determined and a course of action is developed, Directors should:
+Once eligibility is determined and a course of action is developed, directors should: